Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/form-input-bindings.md

 Form input binding is the process of setting up a two way connection between an input form field and a piece of data in your application.

-For example:
+Real Life Application: A shopping cart quantity selector

 You are shopping on an e commerce site.
 You decide you want to purchase 10 items.
-To do this, you type '10' in the quantity field.
+You use the selector to add '10' in the quantity field.
 Once this happens, the input binding automatically:
  - updates the quantity of items in your cart
  - updates the subtotal of your items is recalculates and then
  - updates your total cart price